j-mie6/parsley/docs/tutorial/interlude-1-haskell.md

 seeing `Ops` in our precedence, where here we are using `SOps` and the `Levels` list.
 This is important, because our AST is far more strongly typed.
 If we made each layer of the tree the same `(Expr, Expr) => Expr` shape, then we could use `Ops` as we've been used to in other pages.
-However, sine I opted to make a more strongly typed tree using subtyping, we have to use the more complex and general `SOps` precedence architecture.
+However, since I opted to make a more strongly typed tree using subtyping, we have to use the more complex and general `SOps` precedence architecture.
 This has some really nice consequences:

 1) if, say, I removed `SOps(InfixR)(Exp <# "^")` from the list, it would no longer compile